-This world traveler has taught in both Spanish and English and presented workshops on the Art of Storytelling, Physical Character Choices, Theater Games, Vocal Warm-ups/Character Voices, and Arts Integration in Canada, Chile, Italy and around the US.
+This world traveler has taught in both Spanish and English and presented workshops on the Art of Storytelling, Physical Character Choices, Theater Games, Vocal Warm-ups/Character Voices, and Arts Integration in Canada, Chile, Italy, the United Arab Emirates, and around the US.
 She was the first American featured at "Tales on the Island," the International Storytelling Festival in Sharjah (U.A.E.).

 -Storyteller since 1994